shanclarkt-star/Tujaepay-grc-program/Third-Party-Risk/Vendor-Risk-Template.md

   - High

 Description of Services:
-(Describe what the vendor provides and how it supports AtlasPay)
+(Describe what the vendor provides and how it supports TujaePay)

 Description of Data Access:
 (Describe the type of data accessed, stored, or processed by the vendor)